Welcome to the Ultrafast Atomic, Molecular & Plasma Research Group at UCF!

 The lab will be equipped with:

-- High average power (100W) and high repetition rate (200 kHz) ultrafast laser at 1 micrometer wavelength
+- High average power (45W) and high repetition rate (200 kHz) fiber laser system at 1 micrometer wavelength and <10fs pulse duration (Delivered in May 2021)

 - Extreme ultraviolet laser of short pulse duration generated via high harmonic generation processes